real-token/reg-ccip-core/README.md

 ## Deployments

+Follow these steps for deployments:

 ```
-- Setup addresses of LINK/WrappedNative in contract
+- Setup addresses of LINK/WrappedNative in CCIPSenderReceiver contract
 - Set up ADMIN/UPGRADER in .env
 - Set up ROUTER in .env for each chain
-- Deploy CCIPSenderReceiver on Sepolia
+- Deploy CCIPSenderReceiver on the first chain (for example, Sepolia)
-- Deploy CCIPSenderReceiver on Mumbai
+- Deploy CCIPSenderReceiver on the second chain (for example, Mumbai)
-- allowlistToken
+- allowlistToken to whitelist tokens which can be transferred cross-chain
-- allowlistDestinationChain
+- allowlistDestinationChain to whitelist destination chains
 ```

+Please refer to [Chainlink CCIP docs](https://docs.chain.link/ccip/supported-networks) to get information about chain selector.

 <p align="right">(<a href="#top">back to top</a>)</p>